 South-Doyle's Phoebe Deering will continue her outstanding soccer career at Maryville College.
 South-Doyle's Farrell Scott has been accepted into UT's Honors and Scholars Program.
 Scott was the recipient of the Retired NFL Players Scholarship and the Salutatorian in the Class of 2019.
 He had a grade point average of 4.36 along with an ACT score of 34.
-Scott also was the winner of the Cherokee tion and has been accepted into the University of Tennessee's Honors and Scholars Program for this coming fall.
+Scott also was the winner of the Cherokee member of South-Doyle's Award given out at graduation and has been accepted into the University of Tennessee's Honors and Scholars Program for this coming fall.

 South-Doyle's female Student-Athlete of the Year is Phoebe Deering and she too is in the Class of 2019.
-Deering was on the Lady Cherokees' soccer team and earned the Offensive Player of the Year award in District 4-AA.
+June 10, 2019 Deering was on the Lady Cherokees' soccer team and earned the Offensive Player of the Year award in District 4-AA.
 She also was a first team All-Region 2-AA selection.
 Phoebe will continue her playing career at Maryville College.